Medibank [ASX:MPL] Faces $250 Million Penalty for Data Breach - Daily Reckoning Australia

 - Health provider details, including names and addresses.

 In November last year, Medibank announced it would refuse to pay the ransom for the data, resulting in a partial release of the data and the presumptive sale of the information on the dark web.
-Below is the threat sent by the hacker group.
+Below is a simple explanation of what the dark web entails.

 Medibank chief executive David Koczkar said the insurer took its responsibility to safeguard data seriously, saying: